micheledusi/Deckz/src/model/score.typ

     )
 }

+/// Get all straights from the given cards.
+/// This function returns an array of strings, where each string is a *hand* that contains `n` consecutive ranks.
+/// If there are no straights, it returns an empty array.
+///
+/// -> array
+#let get-straight(
+  /// The cards to check for a straight.
+This can be an array or any iterable collection of card codes.
+  /// -> array
+  cards,
+  /// The number of consecutive ranks required for a straight.
+Default: 5
+  /// -> int
+  n: 5,
+) = {
+  if cards.len() < n {
+    return () // Not enough cards to form a straight
+  }
+  let cards-by-rank = sort-cards-by-rank(cards, add-zero: true, allow-invalid: false)
+    .values() // Get the values (arrays of cards) from the dictionary cards-by-rank.push(cards-by-rank.at(0)) // Add the first rank to the end to handle
+  // wrap-around (e.g., A, 2, 3, 4, 5 or 10, J, Q, K, A)
+  return cards-by-rank
+    .windows(n) // Get all windows of size n .map((window) => {cartesian-product(..window)}) // Take one card from each rank in the window
+    // If one of the ranks is not present, the window will be empty .join() // Join all the combinations into a single array }

 /// Check if the given cards contain a flush.
 /// A flush is defined as having at least `n` cards of the same suit.
 ///